-Ardabil is known for many attractions with its unique nature and delicate weather.
-One of the most interesting historical places in this city is the ancient area that is situated near Pirazman village of Meshkin Shahr in Ardabil Province of Iran.
+Yeri Cemetery in Ardabil, this city is known for its many attractions with its unique nature and delicate weather.
+One of the most interesting historical places in this city is the ancient area that is situated near Pirazman village of Meshkin Shahr in the Ardabil Province of Iran.

 There is just a woman among to statues.
 It has been said that up to now such rocks have been funded in the Ghopozestan Azerbaijani and seven pieces have been seen in the Kurdistan province of Turkey.